mainelander/justlisted/GabrielleResume.md

 	    homelessness with the goal in mind to gain employment, secure housing and build financial stability.
 Advocated work one- on- one with members.
-	•	Work collaboratively to secure financial support from individuals, foundations and corporations, Assist in development and tracking of proposals, Grant- writing, Networking with local businesses to connect with CEF
+	•	Work collaboratively to secure financial support from individuals, foundations and corporations, Assist in development and tracking of proposals, Grant-writing, Networking with local businesses to connect with CEF

 >## Leadership Experience & Involvement